openAIP/openaip-openair-parser/README.md

 #### Strict Altitude Unit Parsing

 The parser is now very strict and will not implicitly assume a default altitude unit.
 It will now reject parsing if an unknown altitude syntax is encountered.
-For example, in `version 1` the parser implicitly assumend `FEET` as the default altitude unit when the unit was not set on an altitude definition, e.g. `2000 MSL`.
+For example, in `version 1` the parser implicitly assumed `FEET` as the default altitude unit when the unit was not set on an altitude definition, e.g. `2000 MSL`.
 This is no longer possible.
 An altitude definition `2000 MSL` will now result in a parser error!

 #### Strict Altitude Reference Parsing